Welcome to today's edition of the Rush 24-7 podcast.

 Welcome, sir, to the program.

-It it may have to do with politics as to why the Times is going after him, but it really has nothing to do with politics.
+It may have to do with politics as to why the Times is going after him, but it really has nothing to do with politics.

 This is the dirty secret in our country that nobody talks about.

-And it has nothing to do with his privacy, the privacy of the children or the children's parents.
+And it has nothing to do with his privacy, the privacy of the children, or the children's parents.

 In fact, if what was going on was that he did something shady or he did something wrong.